thegetty/artists-things/README.md

 Altered getCurrentFigureId() to work with .q-figure__modal-link class anywhere

 **_layouts/cover.liquid**
-Accepts an array of images stacked on top of one another, and add adds visually-hidden class to the main title texts
+Hardcodes an array of images to make up various covers, and add adds visually-hidden class to the main title texts

 **_layouts/splash.liquid**
 Added an html element for the PDF footers